 These videos are usually developed for eCommerce businesses, for both physical products as well as digital ones.
 Helping online shoppers feel like they are checking the product (or service) with their own hands.
 Businesses usually place them on their websites to help visitors understand more quickly and effectively how valuable their offering is.
-On the same note, they are great for increasing trust in your product, nurture leads, and get them closer to a buying decision.
+On the same note, they are great for a video strategy aiming at increasing trust in your product, nurture leads, and get them closer to a buying decision.

 Rather than putting your product or service in the spotlight, Company Story Videos – or Company Culture Videos – showcase your brand’s culture and identity.

 Using the power of solid storytelling, they let an audience see the human element behind a company.
 Helping businesses of all sizes and industries to connect on a deeper and more intimate level with prospects.

 To be effective, though, audiences need to feel the video fits who you are.
 So, Company Culture Videos should always represent your company.
 Matching your brand’s tone, core values, and personality.
 Using Company Story pieces in your digital video marketing strategy is great for humanizing your brand, increasing trust toward your brand, and building more loyal relationships with customers.

 FAQ videos provide relevant and precise information about your product, service, or company.

 Given they are designed to anticipate your prospects’ most common doubts, they can help you nurture leads, get them closer to buying decisions, and increase conversions.
 All while making the experience of answering questions meaningful, dynamic, and fun!